icerpc/icerpc-docs/pages/slice/encoding/operation-return-value-exception.md

 description: Learn how an operation's return value and exception is encoded with Slice.
 ---

+## IceRPC-specific rules

+The encoding rules on this page are specific to the IceRPC-Slice integration.
+If you use Slice with another RPC framework, consult the documentation for this specific integration.

 ## Status code

 The [status code](../../icerpc-core/invocation/incoming-response#status-code) of a response determines the contents of